 A whopping 17 species of whale call the Arctic home, making high chances of sighting at least one on our Arctic sailings.
 It is the beluga whale, however, that creates the highest cause for celebration.

-Other whales to keep watch for include bowheads (these live up to 200 years old), orcas, grey whales, humpbacks, pilot, and sperm whales.
+Other whales to keep watch for include bowheads (these live to up to 200 years old), orcas, grey whales, humpbacks, pilot and sperm whales.

 Best time to see belugas: they are year-round residents of the Arctic.

 Sighting the largest pinniped in the Arctic is another great tick for your wildlife checklist.
 Walruses often lounge with their herd buddies at the shoreline or on icebergs.
-The walruses wow-factors are their distinct tusks and huge mass (males weigh around 1700 kg).
-In their large herds – often several thousand – they natural segregate into sexes unless it’s mating season.
+The walruses wow-factors are their distinct tusks and huge mass (males weigh around 1700 kg or 3,700 lb).
+In their large herds – often several thousand – they naturally segregate into sexes unless it’s mating season.

-A walrus’s tusk is its survival tool: it’s used as weapons, to move its heavy body, and to establish dominance.
-Their tusks keep growing across their lifetime.
-Their distinct whiskers are also of great assistance as they can locate shellfish in the murky depths of the Arctic Ocean.
+A walrus’s tusk is its survival tool: it’s used as a weapon, to manoeuvre its heavy body and to establish dominance.
+Their tusks keep growing over their lifetime.
+Their distinct whiskers are also of great assistance in locating shellfish in the murky depths of the Arctic Ocean.